tavargas9/social-network-API/README.md

 ## Usage

+To see this application in action, check out the [Walkthrough Video!](https://drive.google.com/file/d/1J_0leBw5A9wDMRu2pHkyb4szPy_nepDx/view)

 Once your local repository is set up, go to the terminal and run ```npm run seed``` to seed the database with starter user data.
 To start the server, run ```npm run start``` in the terminal.
 The server should now be running and is read for CRUD operations.
 I suggest using Insomnia to make requests to the API.

 Here is a list of the different routes and their corresponding crud operations: